Jacques-Pierre de Taffanel de la Jonquière, Marquis de la Jonquière

 Jacques-Pierre de Taffanel de la Jonquière, Marquis de la Jonquière (18 April 1685 – 17 March 1752) was a French admiral who was appointed as Governor General of New France, where he served from 1 March 1749 until his death in 1752.

 De la Jonquière was born near Albi, in southern France.
 He joined the navy when he was twelve.
 He advanced in it, fighting under Vice admiral René Duguay-Trouin and in the Battle of Toulon.

-In 1746, he sailed on the famous and ill-fated Duc d'Anville Expedition, intended to retake Louisbourg (now in Nova Scotia) from the English in King George's War, the North American portion of the War of the Austrian Succession.
+In 1746, he sailed on the Duc d'Anville Expedition, intended to retake Louisbourg (now in Nova Scotia) from the English in King George's War, the North American portion of the War of the Austrian Succession.
 In 1747, after commanding a brave defence of a 30-ship convoy, he was defeated in the Battle of Cape Finisterre off the coast of Spain by British commander George Anson.

 As Governor General, de la Jonquière was considered to be a good administrator, if not the bravest of men in the political and economic upheavals of the time.
-But the opposite was true of his naval career, where his twenty-nine campaigns and nine combats demonstrated that he was a man of great courage.
+But the opposite was true of his naval career, which included twenty-nine campaigns and nine combats.

 Historians believe that de la Jonquière personally profited from the French Canadian monopoly of the fur trade with American Indians and First Nations at the time.
 Given his administrative position, he should have abstained from that type of commercial activity and conflict of interest.
 He did use his considerable military skills to build up the military strength of New France, as he was faced with increasing tensions and a British build-up in its colonies to the Seven Years' War.